voshawn/functional-meetup/meetup-08/PITCHME.md

 - *Event handler:* Receives every event persisted to the event store.
 The event store remembers the handler's last seen event to support restarts.
 The handler must acknowledge receipt of each processed event.
 @ulend

 ---
 ### Glossary
-@ul[list-content-verbose]
-- *Command:* Used to instruct an application to do something and named in the imperative: register account, transfer funds, mark fraudulent activity.
-A command is dispatched to its corresponding handler using a router.
-- *Router:* Maps a command to its corresponding handler function or aggregate module.
-@ulend

----
-### Glossary